sunrise14/React-App/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+Used Webpack, babel, axios, react router
-Used  sample data with JSON Server (a Node Module that we can use to create demo rest json webservice).
+Used mock data with JSON Server (a Node Module that we can use to create demo rest json webservice).

+Used React router, axios

 To run this application:
 Navigate to the application path